aplarsen/adventofcode/README.md

 # Advent of Code

+## 2020
+I'm going to try not to poop out on Day 6 this year.

+### Day 1
+* Some easy list searching stuff.
+* I figured that Part 2 would probably involve a deeper search, so I used numpy to find the sum and product instead of performing it manually.
+This seems silly when I'm already double- and triple-looping through the list, but I was also interested in some reading on what is out there for list work.
+I already know that I do not use numpy enough.

 ## 2019
 I am using #adventofcode to practice Pandas in Python 3.8.
 That means I will likely be using Pandas where the library is overkill, but I need to become more fluent in the Pandas API so I can apply it more easily when it is indicated.

 ### Day 1
 * The first part was pretty easy.
 I looked up the best ways to round down and remembered that the `//` operator does integer division and decided to use that instead of pulling in the math library.
 * The second part made me think a little more because any good solution should involve recursion.
 I resisted my urge to iterate through the rows and apply the recursive function.
 Instead, I used `map` to apply the function to a list and save that list in a new column.
 * While both parts could be outputted simply by wrapping the result list in `sum()` (and not even add it to the df itself), I decided to use `df.aggregate()` to bring that method into my focus.

 ### Day 2